opc-cpvp/sondage-survey-external/README.md

 -) localization in the model, inject IStringLocalizer didn't work.
 Maybe I need to have an interface like ISurveyPAModel

--) Test on Internet Explorer
-	- the whole file preview thing is not working as well as the html "meter" object

 -) PDF:
 	- Some text was screwed up by using french apostrophe.
 Using single quote fixes it.
 Maybe saving in utf-8

 -) Add "maxLength": value to all the property that have a maximum in the json -) Get rid of the 'survey' global variable.
 That causes an issues with lint
 		-	There is a problem with the navigation
-		-	There is a problem with the checkboxes with html -) Refactor widget comment with html
+		-	There is a problem with the checkboxes with html (Fixed)

 ### Mode details required or help required